pallets/click/docs/utils.rst

 Click supports launching applications through :func:`launch`.
 This can be used to open the default application assocated with a URL or filetype.
-This for instance can be used to launch web browsers, picture viewers, etc.
+This can be used to launch web browsers or picture viewers, for instance.
-In addition to that, it can also launch the file manager and automatically select the provided file.
+In addition to this, it can also launch the file manager and automatically select the provided file.

 Example usage::